Reception of WikiLeaks: Allegations of association with Russian government

 In August 2016, after WikiLeaks published thousands of DNC emails, DNC officials and a number of cybersecurity experts and cybersecurity firms claimed that Russian intelligence had hacked the e-mails and leaked them to WikiLeaks.
 Assange said that Russia was not the source of the documents and that the Clinton campaign was stoking "a neo-McCarthy hysteria".
 In October 2016, the US intelligence community said that it was "confident that the Russian Government directed the recent compromises of e-mails from U.S. persons and institutions, including from U.S. political organizations".
 The US intelligence agencies said that the hacks were consistent with the methods of Russian-directed efforts, and that people high up within the Kremlin were likely involved.
 On 14 October 2016, CNN stated that "there is mounting evidence that the Russian government is supplying WikiLeaks with hacked emails pertaining to the U.S. presidential election."

 WikiLeaks said it had no connection with Russia.
 When asked about Guccifer 2.0's leaks, WikiLeaks founder Julian Assange said "These look very much like they're from the Russians.
 But in some ways, they look very amateur, and almost look too much like the Russians."
 President Putin stated that there was no Russian involvement in the election.
 In August 2016, a New York Times story asked whether WikiLeaks had "become a laundering machine for compromising material gathered by Russian spies".
 It wrote that US officials believed it was unlikely there were direct ties between Wikileaks and Russian intelligence agencies.
 A report by the Central Intelligence Agency shared with senators in 2016 concluded that Russia intelligence operatives provided materials to WikiLeaks in an effort to help Donald Trump's election bid.

 In September 2016, the Daily Dot wrote that according to leaked court documents and a chatlog, a WikiLeaks release excluded evidence of a €2 billion transaction between the Syrian government and a government-owned Russian bank.
 Responding to the Daily Dot, WikiLeaks said that all the Syria files they had obtained had been published.
 Their spokesperson also stated, in reference to the Daily Dot's reporting of the story: "Go right ahead, but you can be sure we will return the favour one day."

 In December 2016, Julian Assange said that WikiLeaks wasn't necessary in Russia because there are "competitors to WikiLeaks" and the "many vibrant publications, online blogs, and Kremlin critics" like "Novaya Gazeta, in which different parts of society in Moscow are permitted to critique each other."
-Assange also cited WikiLeaks not havin staff that spoke Russian and being focused on English-speaking cultures.
+Assange also cited WikiLeaks not having staff that spoke Russian and being focused on English-speaking cultures.
 Salon, the Guardian and others criticised Assange for being "dishonest" about Russia.
 In 2010, WikiLeaks had announced a partnership with Novaya Gazeta.